docker/docs/compose/environment-variables/set-environment-variables.md

 - /compose/link-env-deprecated/
 ---

-Environment variables are dealt with by either the Compose file or the CLI, and both have multiple ways you can substitute in your environment variables.
+Environment variables are dealt with by either the Compose file or the CLI.
+Both have multiple ways you can substitute in or set, your environment variables.
 This is outlined below.

 ## Compose file